eigerco/uniffi-zcash-lib/README.md

 ```

-All steps commented happens in the [CI pipeline](./.github/workflows/), but developers can also execute them locally by making use of our [internal tooling](./lib/uniffi-zcash-cli/README.md).
+All the commented steps happens in the [CI pipeline](./.github/workflows/), but developers can also execute them locally by making use of our [internal tooling](./lib/uniffi-zcash-cli/README.md).

 ## <a href="where-to-find-packages"></a> Where to find my language package ?